nassian/Watchit-MVVM-Architecture/README.md

 <img src="screenshots/detail.png" width="30%"/>
 </p>

 A simple app that keeps a list of movies that the user wants to watch in the future.
-The app searches the movies using itunes api.
+The app searches the movies using itunes api and shows preview videos.

 ### Features
 * The app is developed based on the MVVM Architecture pattern recommended by Google